upb-uc4/hlf-network/README.md

 ### Local Testing from Outside the Cluster

-To test your application locally without deploying it to the cluster, deploy the network (and cluster) with the testing flag: ```source ./restart -t``` (you need to source to keep the node ip environment variable).
+To test your application locally without deploying it to the cluster, deploy the network (and cluster) with the testing flag: ```./restart -t```.
 This has the following side-effects:
  - We generate a connection profile at `assets/connection_profile_kubernetes_local.yaml` that can be used to access the network from outside the cluster on your machine.
  - We register a test user with the fixed credentials: `test-admin:test-admin-pw`.